JordanMartinez/purescript-jordans-reference/31-Design-Patterns/23-Stack-Safety/01-Explicit-TCO.md

 - Performance: there's additional overhead because we have to box and unbox the `Loop`/`Done` data constructors
 - Support: as `MonadRec`'s documentation implies, not all monadic types support tail-call optimization.
 Only some monadic types can do this.

 The third caveat is that `tailRecM` isn't always heap-safe.
-Responding to another's question on the FP Slack channel:
+Responding to another's question in the PureScript chatroom:
 > the `tailRecM` basically moves the stack usage you'd usually get for recursion onto the heap.
 If you use too much, you run out of heapspace.
 I'd suggest taking a heap snapshot before [your code] explodes (I think there's an `--inspect` flag for node) and seeing what's taking up that space.
 > If it's the JSON structure you're building up, you'll need to write it out in chunks, so you can free up some memory for your process.
 Or if it's the `tailRecM` allocations, you can look into not using `tailRecM` and using `Ref`s + `whileE`/`forE` to write `Effect` code that doesn't hold on to thunks.